 We recorded \$586.3 million of gross claims and claim expenses incurred in the third quarter of 2008 as a result of losses arising from hurricanes Gustav and lke which struck the U.S. in the third quarter of 2008.
-Our estimates of losses from hurricanes Gustav and lke are based on factors including currently available information derived from the Company's preliminary claims information from certain customers and brokers, industry including hurricane Katrina, meaningful uncertainty remains regarding total covered losses for the insurance industry and, accordingly, several of the key assumptions underlying our loss estimates.
-In addition, our actual net losses from these events and Katrina may increase if our reinsurers or other obligors fail to meet their obligations.
-Our actual losses from these events and Katrina, will likely vary, perhaps materially, from these current estimates due to the inherent uncertainty of modeling techniques, the effects of any demand surge on claims activity and complex coverage and other legal issues.
+Our estimates of losses from hurricanes Gustav and lke are based on factors including currently available information derived from the Company's preliminary claims information from certain customers and brokers, industry assessments of losses from the events, proprietary models, and the terms and conditions of our contracts.
+Given the magnitude and relatively recent occurrence of these events, as well as the large storms of 2005, including hurricane Katrina, meaningful uncertainty remains regarding total covered losses for the insurance industry and, accordingly, several of the key assumptions underlying our loss estimates.
+In addition, our actual net losses from these events and Katrina, will likely vary, perhaps materially, from these current estimates due to the inherent uncertainties in reserving for such losses, including the nature of the evailable information, the potential inaccuracies and inadequacies in the data provided by customers and brokers, the inherent uncertainty of modeling techniques, the etheringues, the effects of any demand surge on claims activity and complex coverage and other legal issues.

 Included in our results for 2007 are \$157.5 million of net claims and claim expenses from Kyrill and the U.K. flood losses which occurred in 2007, as well as \$60.0 million in estimated losses associated with exposure to sub-prime related casualty losses.
 Estimates of these losses are based on a review of potentially exposed contracts, information reported by and discussions with counterparties, and the Company's estimate of losses related to those contracts and are subject to change as more information is reported and becomes available.
 Such information is frequently reported more slowly, and with less initial accuracy, with respect to non-U.S. events such as Kyrill and the U.K. floods than with large U.S. catastrophe losses.
-In addition, the sub-prime related casualty net claims and claim expenses are based on underlying liability contracts which are considered "long-tail" business, and will therefore take many years before the actual losses are known and reported, which increases the uncertainty with respect to the estimate for ultimate losses form this event.
+In addition, the sub-prime related casualty net claims and claim expenses are based on underlying liability contracts which are considered "long-tail" business, and will therefore take many years before the actual losses are known and reported, which increases the uncertainty with respect to the estimate losses for this event.
 The net claims and claim expenses from Kyrill, the U.K. floods and sub-prime related casualty losses are all attributable to the Company's Reinsurance segment.